The Lean Startup

 3. Implementing Lean Startup Methodology

-But how could anyone obtain a payor's feedback before the product is complete?
+But how could anyone obtain a payer's feedback before the product is complete?
 This is where Lean Startup introduces the concept of a Minimum Viable Product (MVP).
 A MVP is the version of a new product, which allows to collect of stakeholders' feedback with the least effort and as quickly as possible.

 We call the MVP that we develop for our clients a 'Pseudo Dossier'.
 This 'Pseudo Dossier' includes most of the documentation the company expects to obtain in the future, once the product is fully developed and cleared/approved for marketing.
 However, it is based on the company's estimations, not actual data.
 The included pseudo data may indicate estimated clinical trial results, product price, etc.

-Following the development of this 'Pseudo Dossier', the manufacturer can approach payors at an early stage and ask them to comment on the 'Pseudo Dossier', as if it was based on actual data (expected only within a year or two).
+Following the development of this 'Pseudo Dossier', the manufacturer can approach payers at an early stage and ask them to comment on the 'Pseudo Dossier', as if it was based on actual data (expected only within a year or two).
 Their feedback may be used to 'Pivot', i.e. make changes to the company's product, application or clinical plan at a very early stage, minimizing creation of waste and increasing the chances of developing a commercially successful product before running out of money.

 4. Developing a 'Pseudo Dossier'